Richard759/fETSmcs/README.md

 data <- M4[1:10]
 features <- get_features(data, n.cores=4)

-# Forecast time series using feature-based ETS model in our working paper.
+# Use time series features to predict an appropriate ETS model.
-model <- forecast_series(data, features,n.cores = 4)
+model <- model_selection(data, features,n.cores = 4)

-# You can also directly put targeted series in function "forecast_series" without extracting features separately.
+# You can also directly put targeted series in function "model_selection" without extracting features separately.
-model <- forecast_series(data, n.cores = 4)
+model <- model_selection(data, n.cores = 4)

-# Output of the forecast function is ETS model whose method is predicted by our feature-based classifer.
+# The output of "model_selection" function is a list of ETS model.
 model[[1]]

 # ETS(A,Ad,N)